 What individual participant data will be shared? (select any that apply)

-Contingent on specific data request Subset of individual participant data, that underlie the: Published results Primary outcome(s) Safety data Other data (to provide free-text field for these details) All individual participant data collected, Other (to provide free-text field) What types of analyses would be possible with the shared individual participant data? (select any that apply)
+Contingent on the specific data request being assessed and approved by the trial custodian or data sharing committee Individual participant data, after deidentification, that underlie the: Published results Primary outcome(s) Safety data Other data (to provide free-text field for these details) All individual participant data collected, after deidentification Other (to provide free-text field) What types of analyses would be possible with the shared individual participant data? (select any that apply)

-Any type of analysis Any approved protocol IPD meta-analysis or systematic review Assessed on a case-by-case basis Audit or verification of results Other (to provide free-text field)
+Unrestricted use (any purpose) To achieve aims in the approved protocol or data request IPD meta-analysis or systematic review Audit or verification of results Other (to provide free-text field)

-When individual participant data be made available?
+When would individual participant data be made available?